MarMannnn/pcam/README.md

 private project for image classification trained on patch camelyon database

-- DataLoader.py -> prepare the dataset
+- DataLoader.py -> downloading the dataset
 - Model.py -> create the model and setting of the hyperparams